-Grab a coffee and take a wander along Vincent Street filled which has a plethora of shops, from homeware boutiques and art galleries to vintage trinket shops and historic buildings.
-We did find ourselves darting in and out quite a few shops due to the weather being so rainy.
-I found about a bottle shop-come-wine bar called Wine and the Country and if we were staying for the weekend it would have been pretty cool to check out.
+Grab a coffee and take a wander along Vincent Street main street, which is filled with homeware boutiques and art galleries, to vintage trinket shops and historic buildings to mosey around.
+We found ourselves darting in and out quite a few shops due to the weather being so rainy.

 Visit the Lavundula Farm

 To top it off, we saw a kangaroo not far from where we were admiring the lavender.
-It was massive and intimidating and it looked me dead in the eye – safe to say I was pretty nervous and backed the hell away.
-Ali thought this was hilarious.
-However Mr Kanga ended up minding its own business and hoping along.
+It was huge and quite intimidating.
+It looked me dead in the eye – safe to say I was pretty nervous and backed the hell away.
+Ali thought this was hilarious but Mr Kanga ended up minding its own business and hoping along.

 Eat all the food!

 Lastly, would it really be a broganeliz blog post if it didn’t mention food?

 We were recommended the The Farmers Arms for lunch, which opened back in 1862.
 The country charm of Daylesford is epitomised here and the welcoming staff and cosy interiors make you feel at home, especially on moody day like it was when we went.

 The Farmers Arms is an art motel, which has nine suites and one three bedroom cottage to choose from.
 I have also seen ‘The Clifftop at Hepburn’ villas advertised on Instagram, which look divine!

 If you have any recommendations for where to stay in Daylesford then I’d love to hear more.